liaowow/hackerrank-prac/README.md

 **Big O time** is the language and metric we use to describe the efficiency of algorithms.

+## Runtime Complexity

+Describes the performance of an algorithm.
+How much more processing power/time is required to run your algorithm if we increase the inputs?
+- O(1) | Constant Runtime
+-- no matter how many elements we're working with, the algo/operation will always take the same about of time
+- O(n) | Linear Runtime
+-- iterate through all elements in a collection of data.
+If you see a for loop spanning from `0` to `array.length`, you probably have 'n', or linear runtime.

 ## Hash Table

 `Hash Table` is a data structure that organizes data using `hash functions` in order to support **quick insertion** and **search**.